cwhitson97/WeatherApp/README.md

 __Features:__

 1. Clothing Predictor
+    * In progress by Linete Estrada.
 	* This feature will use current weather conditions to recommend clothing articles to users, such as student, daily.
-	* As a student, I can get recommendations on clothings articles to wear so that I dress appropriately for the current weather conditions
+	* As a student, I can get recommendations on clothing articles to wear so that I dress appropriately for the current weather conditions

 2. Weather Pattern Detector
 	* This feature will notify users, such as students, of changing weather patterns throughout the day